 [(3)-(7) repealed]

-(8) A Commissioner shall, while he holds his office, be deemed to be an employee within the meaning of and for the purposes of the Superannuation and Family Benefits Act 1938 5, 6.
+(8) A commissioner shall, while he holds his office, be deemed to be an employee within the meaning of and for the purposes of the Superannuation and Family Benefits Act 1938 5, 6.

 (8a) For the purposes of any calculation or determination under the Superannuation and Family Benefits Act 1938 5 the duration of —

-(a) any service by a person as a Commissioner that occurs after the commencement day;
+(a) any service by a person as a commissioner that occurs after the commencement day;

-(b) any period for which a person is deemed to have continued in service under the State following his retirement as a Commissioner on or after the commencement day; and
+(b) any period for which a person is deemed to have continued in service under the State following his retirement as a commissioner on or after the commencement day; and

 (c) any period for which a person might have remained in service under the State but for —

-(i) his death after the commencement day while serving as a Commissioner; or
+(i) his death after the commencement day while serving as a commissioner; or

-(ii) his retirement as a Commissioner on or after the commencement day on the ground of invalidity or physical or mental incapacity to perform his duties,
+(ii) his retirement as a commissioner on or after the commencement day on the ground of invalidity or physical or mental incapacity to perform his duties,

 shall be deemed to be increased by 100% 6.